SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.2/API_CAP_Deployment.md

 # Deploy CAP API to Cloud Foundry

 1. Set a custom _API_KEY_ (preferably a string generated on your machine) in your `mta.yaml` which will be used as simple authorization for the React Native app (and as well during testing via an API Platform like Postman setting the _API_KEY_ as header `api-key`).
-It is akin to any password that one sets up.
+It is akin to any password that one sets up for a given account.

    ```yaml
    ...